rjshvjy/puvi/.dev-index/code_usage_report.md

   - ... and 15 more

 ### subcategory
-- Used by modules: purchase, masters_crud
+- Used by modules: masters_crud, purchase
 - Files: 2
 - Functions using this table:
   - create_material in puvi-backend/puvi-backend-main/modules/purchase.py